The weighted mean matrix with weight sequence $w_n=2n+1$ is a hyponormal operator on $\ell^2$: Introduction

 \section{Introduction}

-If $B(H)$ is the set of all bounded linear operators on a Hilbert space $H$, then $A \in B(H)$ is said to be is \textit{posinormal} (see \cite{1}) if $AA^* = A^*PA$ for some positive operator $P \in B(H)$, called the \textit{interrupter}, and $A$ is \textit{hyponormal} if $A^*A - AA^* \geq 0$.
-Hyponormal operators are necessarily posinormal.
+If $\mathcal{B}(H)$ is the set of all bounded linear operators on a Hilbert space $H$, then the operator $A \in \mathcal{B}(H)$ is \textit{hyponormal} if for all $f \in H$, and $A $ is said to be \textit{posinormal} if for some positive operator $P \in \mathcal{B}(H)$, called the \textit{interrupter}; $A$ is \textit{coposinormal} if $A^*$ is posinormal.
+The following proposition (see \cite{KubrDugg}) contains some key facts about posinormal operators.